Thelma M. Kashary Bukovitz

-Thelma M. Kashary Bukovitz, 94, of Orrville, Ohio, formerly of Uniontown, died peacefully on Thursday, November 26, 2020 at Life Care Hospice of Wooster, Ohio.
+Thelma M. Kashary Bukovitz, 94, of Orrville, Ohio, formerly of Uniontown, died peacefully Thursday, November 26, 2020, in Life Care Hospice of Wooster, Ohio.

+She was born May 24, 1926, in Uniontown, a daughter of the late Charles and Anna Gregor Kashary.

-She leaves behind her loving family, sons, Ronald and wife Jane of Heath, Tex., Richard and wife Deborah of Orrville, Ohio; grandchildren, Brandon Bukovitz and wife Katherine of Heath, Tex., Derek Bukovitz and wife Sue of Orrville, Ohio; Corey Bukovitz and wife Heidi of Medina, Ohio; great- grandchildren, Bailey Lynn and Carter Emery of Tex., Brooklyn May and Addison June of Orrville, Ohio; Hazel Elise, Willow Emery, Cooper James of Medina, Ohio; and a sister, Mary Ann D'Amore; and many nieces and nephews.
+She leaves behind her loving family, sons Ronald and wife Jane of Heath, Texas, Richard and wife Deborah of Orrville; grandchildren Brandon Bukovitz and wife Katherine of Heath, Derek Bukovitz and wife Sue of Orrville; Corey Bukovitz and wife Heidi of Medina, Ohio; great- grandchildren, Bailey Lynn and Carter Emery of Texas, Brooklyn May and Addison June of Orrville; Hazel Elise, Willow Emery, Cooper James of Medina; a sister, Mary Ann D’Amore; and many nieces and nephews.

 Friends will be received from 4 to 8 p.m.
-Tuesday and until 9:15 a.m.
-Wednesday at the STEPHEN R. HAKY FUNERAL HOME, 603 N. Gallatin Ave., Ext., Uniontown, PA when Prayers of Transfer will be said at the funeral home.

-The Funeral Mass will be held at 10 a.m. on Wednesday at St. Mary (Nativity) Roman Catholic Church 61 N. Mt.
-Vernon Ave., Uniontown, Pa.
+Tuesday, December 1, and until 9:15 a.m.
+Wednesday, December 2, in STEPHEN R. HAKY FUNERAL HOME, 603 N. Gallatin Avenue Extension, Uniontown, when prayers of transfer will be said at the funeral home.
+A Funeral Mass will follow at 10 a.m. in St. Mary (Nativity) Roman Catholic Church, 61 N. Mt.
+Vernon Avenue, Uniontown.

 (0) comments